farmOS/farmOS/docs/development/api.md

 request.
 Otherwise, they will be sent in plaintext.

 Using basic authentication makes it much easier to test the API with development tools such as [Postman] or [Restlet].

-For Postman/Restlet configuration is just adding Basic Authentication to the request header.
-The request returns a cookie, which seems to be saved by the application.
+You just need to add basic authentication credentials to the request header.
+The request returns a cookie, which seems to be saved by these applications.
 This means subsequent requests don't need the authentication header, as long as the cookie is saved.

 Basic Authentication can be used in `curl` requests via the `-u` parameter: